Sanket2412/to-do-list-react/README.md

 Software Requirement to run this project is Node js

-For Running this project steps are as folllows:
+For Running this project steps are as follows:

 # Getting Started with Create React App